Home » Recipes » Desserts » Homemade Lemon Curd

 If this is your first time making lemon curd, I highly recommend using a double broiler.
 This helps insure consistent and slow heating to avoid scrambling or overcooking the mixture.

-You will heat the mixture on low-medium heat whisking constantly to avoid scorching. (about 5-7 mins) The mixture should reach 170°F when ready.
+You will heat the mixture on low-medium heat whisking constantly to avoid scorching (about 5-7 mins).
+The mixture should reach 170°F when ready.
 Don’t overcook it, trust me on this one.

-When the correct temperature has been reached remove the mixture from the heat and add butter.
+When the correct temperature has been reached remove the mixture from the heat and add the butter.
 Stir until the butter is absorbed.
 The lemon curd will be thin when hot but will thicken as it cools.

 Yes BUT… fresh is best.
 Bottled lemon juice will alter the fresh flavor of the curd.
 To get the purest lemon flavor, use fresh.